Jpeyton-hub/HoriSEOnHomework/README.md

 >### Overview of Changes

-- changed several of the html wraps to semantic html ease of use
+- changed several of the html wraps to semantic html for ease of use

 - re ordered the CSS to have global attributes at the top, then work down the page in coordination with their corresponding elements